eclipse-keyple/keyple-website/content/learn/user-guide/card-resource-service.md

 ### Allocate a resource

-Invoke the `getCardResource(...)` method on the service to retrieve and lock a card resource.
+Call the `getCardResource(...)` method on the service to retrieve and lock a card resource.
 You just have to specify the name of the profile to use.

 If the allocation mode is blocking, then the method will wait a while for a resource to become available.